 St. Vincent enjoys a pleasant tropical climate.
-Temperatures are fairly constant year round with a daily high temperature of around 85°F while the nightly low is around 76°F. Steady trade winds create great conditions for windsurfing and sailing.
+Temperatures are fairly constant with a daily high temperature of around 85°F and a nightly low around 76°F. Steady trade winds create great conditions for windsurfing and sailing.
 The dry season runs from January to May.

 The area code for St. Vincent is 784.

-The island has one television broadcast station ZBG-TV and one cable television provider.
+The island has one television broadcast station SVG-TV and one cable television provider.

 Electricity is 220 volts.
 US standard appliances (110 V) work with a transformer.

 The ofﬁcial currency is the Eastern Caribbean Dollar.
-The exchange rate is approximately EC $2.67 to US $1.
 The US Dollar is widely accepted.
 There are ATMs and banks throughout the island and major credit cards are accepted.

-St. Vincent is an international finance center so you’re spoilt for choice for banking.
-There are currently six domestic banks and five international banks operating on the island.
-For more information visit the Financial Services Authority for St. Vincent & the Grenadines.
+St. Vincent is an international finance center, so there are currently six domestic banks and five international banks operating on the island.
+For more information, visit the Financial Services Authority for St. Vincent & the Grenadines.